LadyMisticus/kep-hack/README.md

 * TM46 Flamethrower (replaces Psywave)
 Sabrina now gives a Psychic TM, while Mr. Psychic now gives you Tombstoner (you DO want that, right?).

 Any Pokemon that loses a move as a result of this change gains it as a Tradeback move, considering the base branch such.
+In the case of Self-Destruct, Mewtwo gets it as a relearn move, and Snorlax at Level 64.

 ## Explanation
 As you've very likely observed, Dragon, Bug, and Ghost now have actual moves.
 Their type matchups aren't changed, so let's have minor explanations.